Good vs. Evil (album)

 Good vs. Evil is the third studio album by American rapper KXNG Crooked (formerly known as Crooked I).
-The album was released on November 11, 2016 through RBC Records & Entertainment One., marking KXNG Crooked's second release in a year.
-The album features cameo appearances from notable rappers such as Eminem, RZA, Xzibit, Tech N9ne among other guests.
+The album was released on November 11, 2016, through RBC Records and Entertainment One, marking KXNG Crooked's second release in a year.
+The album features cameo appearances from notable rappers such as Eminem, RZA, Xzibit, and Tech N9ne, among other guests.

-The album was well received by critics, who praised its direction, dark beats and narrative skills.
+The album was well-received by critics, who praised its direction, dark beats, and narrative skills.
 The album's sequel, Good vs. Evil II, was released on December 8, 2017.